 JC is in high demand as a conductor of new original music.
 He conducts the thrice-Grammy-nominated John Hollenbeck Large Ensemble, Joel Harrison's Infinite Possibility, the Alan Ferber Nonet with Strings, the Frank Carlberg Large Ensemble, and the Alice Coltrane Orchestra featuring Ravi Coltrane, Jack DeJohnette, and Charlie Haden.
 He was the curator the "Size Matters" large ensemble series Brooklyn for 4 1/2 years, a unique weekly series that featured large ensembles that performed all original music.

 Since returning to MN with his family in 2016, JC has performed as a trombonist in the Twin Cities area with JT and Chris Bates, Davu Seru, Anthony Cox, Babatunde Lea, Zacc Harris, Dave Hagedorn, Mike Lewis, and Laura Caviani.
 In 2017 co-founded the Twin Cities Jazz Composers' Workshop alongside his wife and composer Asuka Kakitani.
-He is currently Visiting Professor of Jazz at St. Olaf College and Instructor of Low Brass at Carleton College.
+He is currently Visiting Professor of Jazz at St. Olaf College.
 He received a 2018 McKnight Composer Fellowship and a 2019 MN State Arts Board Artist Initiative Grant to record his quartet.
 In 2019, he was named Musical/Artistic Director of the JazzMN Orchestra.
 He is also the blog curator for the International Society of Jazz Arrangers and Composers.